prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 </Frame>
 ```

-Hence, by default, all the Nodes above are neither draggable or droppable.
+Hence, by default, all the Nodes above are neither draggable nor droppable.
 So how can we define some of the Nodes above as a Canvas Node?

 We can use the provided `<Element />` component to manually define Nodes: